python-injector/injector/README.md

 Introduction
 ------------

-While dependency injection is easy to do in Python due to its support for keyword arguments, the ease with which objects can be mocked and its dynamic natura, a framework for assisting in this process can remove a lot of boiler-plate from larger applications.
+While dependency injection is easy to do in Python due to its support for keyword arguments, the ease with which objects can be mocked and its dynamic nature, a framework for assisting in this process can remove a lot of boiler-plate from larger applications.
 That's where Injector can help.
 It automatically and transitively provides dependencies for you.
 As an added benefit, Injector encourages nicely compartmentalised code through the use of :ref:`modules <module>`.

 If you're not sure what dependency injection is or you'd like to learn more about it see: